CruuzAzul/appwrite-workshop/docs/en/workshop/configuration/start-application.md

 :::tip
 If you don't have pnpm installed, you can do so by running `npm install -g pnpm` or following the [installation instructions](https://pnpm.io/en/installation) on the official pnpm website.

+---

+It is recommended that you have a version of Node.js greater than or equal to `v16.0.0` and a version of pnpm greater than or equal to `v8.4.0` 🏷️
 :::

 3. Launch the application using `pnpm dev` and open your browser to `localhost:3000`.